-The interview is really informal, it’s just a casual chat over the phone or skype.
+The Skype meet is really informal, it’s just a casual chat over skype.
 We just want to learn a bit more about you and what motivates you so that we can guide you through this experience in the best possible way.
 It also gives you a chance to ask some questions and set your expectations for the course.

 What is the deposit for?

 When you register your initial interest in the program you will receive some info by email as well as a phone call.
 You can chat to your country office team as much as you like while you decide if the program is for you, in fact we encourage it, so that you can make an informed decision.
-Once you have made that decision you will pay the deposit to secure your interview.
-We want to spend time interviewing serious applicants and guiding them through the process, so the deposit is a sign of commitment.
+Once you have made that decision you will pay the deposit to secure your spot on your preferred course date.
+We want to spend time meeting serious applicants and guiding them through the process, so the deposit is a sign of commitment.
 It is not an additional cost though, it comes off the total cost of the program for you.

 Is it possible to fail the course?